fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 * `x_micrometer`, `y_micrometer`, `z_micrometer`:
   the lower bounds of the XYZ intervals defining the ROI, in micrometers;
 * `len_x_micrometer`, `len_y_micrometer`, `len_z_micrometer`:
-  the XYZ edge lenghts, in micrometers.
+  the XYZ edge lengths, in micrometers.

 > Notes:
 >